 2. Assign administrators

-Here you need to focus on the responsibility of the administrators.
-It usually includes assigning user permissions, creating and managing folders, inviting users, and maintaining the VDR.
+Here you need to focus on admin responsibilities.
+It usually includes setting document access, creating and managing folders, inviting users, and maintaining the VDR.
 There should be a balance when providing access to the virtual data room, as inviting more users leads to more transparency and advanced communication.

 It’s recommended to assign at least two administrators to monitor all activity within the M&A data room.
 It will also help to speed up the preparation process of the M&A data room.